Roald87/TcBlack/README.md

 # TcBlack: TwinCAT code formatter
 Opnionated code formatter for TwinCAT.
+Currently in the **alpha state**.
+Use at your **own risk** and only with files which are under source control.

 ## Usage